 The A87 is a fast road from here, but don’t miss stopping at Eilean Donan Castle, one of Scotland’s most iconic views.
 Driving on you are heading for the Great Glen, one road brings you out beside Loch Ness whilst the main route comes to Invergarry and Loch Oich.
 To Inverness or Fort William?
 There is much more of Scotland to explore…

-If you’re thinking about a trip but don’t know how to get there or the best way to organise it, I thoroughly recommend joining the Ffestiniog Travel tours in September 2021 or September 2022.
+If you’re thinking about a trip but don’t know how to get there or the best way to organise it, I thoroughly recommend joining the Ffestiniog Travel tours.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.